LeeKyoungIl/leekyoungil.github.io/_posts/blog/2018-12-23-Best-performance-of-regular-expression-on-String-replace-function.markdown

 In fact, it's not a big deal.

-The string objects will be cleaned by the garbage collector.
+The string objects will be cleaned by the garbage collector. <br>
 (Somebody talked me, god only knows, when garbage collector will be executed.)

 We can almost see these graphs.